 The more you navigate sales conversations, the more confidence you gain.

-If there’s one thing I’ve learned it’s get comfortable with being uncomfortable.
+If there’s one thing I’ve learned, get comfortable with being uncomfortable.

-When I first started approaching sales calls, and making proposals, everything was difficult to manage because of my lack of experience.
+When I started approaching sales calls and making proposals, everything was difficult to manage because of my lack of experience.

 I didn’t know how to transition from a discovery call to a money conversation.

-Especially, every time I was ready to tell them about working together and make the proposal, I felt insecure about everything.
+Every time I was ready to tell them about working together and making the proposal, I felt insecure about everything.

-Sometimes, I was even a little bit scared about what they could have said.
+Sometimes, I was even slightly scared about what they could have said.

-As soon I started filling my schedule with this type of conversations, I felt more comfortable with sales.
+As soon I started filling my schedule with this type of conversation, I felt more comfortable with sales.

 Sharing about your services can be intimidating, but you will feel much more calm and relaxed if you constantly practice making proposals.

 3. Be powerfully prepared